vin-talukar/research/docs/guides/literature_review/the-importance-of-literature-review.md

 **Literature review is a critical summary of relevant published works on a specific subject.**

-- Dont duplicate work already done
+- Don't duplicate work already done
-- See what failed previously, if any, and dont make those mistakes
+- See what failed previously, if any, and don't make those mistakes
 - Understand best research methods in your domain
 - Demonstrate understanding
 - Justify and position your researching